deux2k5/tacviewparser/README.md

 # Tacview Parser

 This application is a GUI tool for parsing and analyzing Tacview ACMI files.
-It provides a user-friendly interface to view mission information, pilot statistics, and event details from Tacview recordings.
+It provides a user-friendly interface to view mission information, pilot statistics, and event details from Tacview Flight Logs.

 ## Features